 In November 2020, our campaign group secured an Adjournment debate in the House to lobby Government even more.
 The Energy Minister himself responded and commented: “The argument for some form of offshore network system has been won.”
 Success!

-With the argument won, we are now working hard to lobby Government on the urgency of looking at the regulatory change that will be required to bring this offshore solution to fruition.
-While we continue to stress the need to avoid the current approach that damages so much land and countryside, and brings so much economic and social disruption, as a reason for needing to implement this new approach as quickly as possible, it is also clear that if the Government wants to achieve, and exceed, its Net Zero commitments, then it must accelerate work in this area.
+With the argument won, we then undertook to work hard to lobby Government on the urgency of looking at the regulatory change that will be required to bring this offshore solution to fruition.
+The campaign formally organised itself as the OffSET group and continues to work tirelessly and, while we continue to stress the need to avoid the current approach that damages so much land and countryside, and brings so much economic and social disruption, as a reason for needing to implement this new approach as quickly as possible, it is also clear that if the Government wants to achieve, and exceed, its Net Zero commitments, then it must accelerate work in this area.

 Together - we CAN make a difference.
 We owe it to the generations who will come after us to get this right and leave our county as beautiful as we found it.